Contact Us Today (424) 372-3112

 Domestic Violence “Wobblers” in Los Angeles

-As stated, some domestic violence charges are “wobblers,” that can be filed as either a misdemeanor or felony crime.
-A prosecutor will normally consider various factors to make their decision, such as the circumstances of the case and defendant's criminal record.
+As stated, some domestic violence charges are “wobblers” that can be filed as either a misdemeanor or felony crime.
+A prosecutor will normally consider various factors to make their decision, such as the circumstances of the case and the defendant's criminal record.

-There are some cases where the judge will reduce a felony case to a misdemeanor.
-Often, there is a fine line between a misdemeanor or felony domestic violence case.
+In some cases, the judge will reduce a felony domestic violence case to a misdemeanor.
+Often, there is a fine line between a misdemeanor and a felony.

-To be found guilty of domestic violence, there must be some type of abuse against someone with whom they have had a relationship with, but it doesn't always have to be a family member or a spouse.
+To be found guilty of domestic violence, there must be some abuse against someone with whom they have had a relationship, but it doesn't always have to be a family member or a spouse.

-California's domestic violence laws describe this crime as an act against as spouse, ex-spouse, co-habitant, roommate, people in a dating relationship, parent of defendant's child, and more.
+California's domestic violence laws describe this crime as an act against a spouse, ex-spouse, co-habitant, roommate, people in a dating relationship, parent of the defendant's child, and more.

-There are numerous different factors that determine how domestic violence crimes are filed and punished.
-These factors include the severity of the case, type of injuries, exact nature of the relationship, defendant's prior criminal history, among others.
+Numerous different factors determine how domestic violence crimes are filed and punished.
+These factors include the severity of the case, type of injuries, exact nature of the relationship, and the defendant's prior criminal history, among others.

-California Penal Code 243(e)(1) domestic battery is a probably the most common domestic violence charge in Los Angeles.
-This offense is described as a battery against a spouse, ex-spouse, cohabitant, parent, or someone defendant dated.
-To be charged, there is no requirement of visible injuries and domestic battery is always a misdemeanor crime.
+California Penal Code 243(e)(1) domestic battery is probably the most common domestic violence charge in Los Angeles.
+This offense is described as a battery against a spouse, ex-spouse, cohabitant, parent, or someone the defendant dated.
+To be charged, there is no requirement for visible injuries, and domestic battery is always a misdemeanor crime.

 California Penal Code 273.5, corporal injury to a spouse, is also a fairly common charge in Los Angeles.
-This offense is described as infliction of a physical injury on spouse, ex-spouse, cohabitant, etc. PC 273.5 is a known as a California “wobbler,” and in some cases, the prosecutor will file or reduce the charges to a misdemeanor if there are no serious injuries.
+This offense is described as the infliction of a physical injury on a spouse, ex-spouse, cohabitant, etc. PC 273.5 is known as a California “wobbler,” in some cases, the prosecutor will file or reduce the charges to a misdemeanor if there are no severe injuries.

-In many Los Angeles domestic violence cases, someone is arrested for the more serious charge of corporal injury to a spouse in violation of Penal Code 273.5.
-However, before their arraignment, the filing Deputy will examine the all the details in the police report in order to decide exactly what type of charges to file.
+In many Los Angeles domestic violence cases, someone is arrested for the more severe charge of corporal injury to a spouse in violation of Penal Code 273.5.
+However, before their arraignment, the filing Deputy will examine all the details in the police report to decide precisely what charges to file.

-If the victim sustained visible injuries, or the defendant has prior domestic violence cases, the prosecutor will typically file felony charges.
-If the victim suffered serious or great bodily injury (CALCRIM 3160), the penalties can be enhanced.
+If the victim sustained visible injuries or the defendant has prior domestic violence cases, the prosecutor will typically file felony charges.
+If the victim suffered a serious or great bodily injury (CALCRIM 3160), the penalties could be enhanced.

-Criminal threats under California Penal Code 422 is defined as threatening another person with serious harm.
-PC 422 is another “wobbler” offense that can be charged as a misdemeanor or felony crime.
+Criminal threats under California Penal Code 422 are defined as threatening another person with serious harm.
+PC 422 is another “wobbler” offense that can be charged as a misdemeanor or felony.

 Stalking under Penal Code 646.9 stalking is defined as repeated harassment or threats against someone to a level where they are in fear of their own safety, or immediate family.
 Stalking (CALCRIM 1301) is yet another “wobbler” offense.
 A misdemeanor conviction could result in up to one year in county jail, or up to three years in state prison if convicted for a felony crime.